Providing safer, reliable power, through proper vegetation management that allows us to coexist in our urban forest.

 Cowlitz PUD spends approximately $1.4 million a year on its vegetation management program.
 Our licensed and bonded contractors are professionals at right-of-way maintenance.
 They clear and trim all trees that are within 10 feet of overhead power lines to help ensure the reliability of our electrical system.
 The ultimate goal of our right-of-way maintenance program is shown in Figure 2.

 We realize that this is not always possible due to existing vegetation, and is why we work together with our customers to get as close to the ideal trim as we can.
 There are times when trees outside of the right-of-way pose a threat to electrical service.
-In the case of these “danger trees”, we will contact the customer so that we can work together to remove them.
-That is also why we need your help in identifying potential danger trees and right-of-way issues.

 How You Can Help